AristotleKandylas/GIS-NER-ADS-Thesis-Code/README.md

 ## Contact and contribution

-For questions about this repository, please contact Utrecht University's <a href = "https://www.uu.nl/en/research/research-data-management/contact-us" target = "_blank">Research Data Management Support</a>, or open an Issue or Pull request in this repository.
+For questions about this repository, please contact the author <a href = "https://github.com/AristotleKandylas" target = "_blank">Aristoteles Kandylas</a>, or open an Issue or Pull request in this repository.

+---

+## License

+This repository is licensed under a GNU General Public License v3.0.
+You can view the <a href= "https://github.com/AristotleKandylas/GIS-NER-ADS-Thesis-Code/blob/main/LICENSE" target = "_blank"> LICENSE here</a>.

+---